 - Put the infused water back into the saucepan or pot.
 Add the coconut milk and 1 cup of water.
 Bring to a boil.

 - Add the remaining ingredients and thoroughly stir.
 Reduce the heat to a simmer, cover and cook for twenty minutes.
-You will have to stir it a couple times.
+You will have to stir it a couple of times.

 - After 20 minutes, remove the lid and stir.
 Continue to cook for another 15 minutes or until the rice is cooked through and creamy.
 The water should be absorbed.